 There are several different types of floor surfaces to consider:

-Decking – Decking offers a sturdy, durable, smooth, but open surface allowing flow through for drainage.
+Decking offers a sturdy, durable, smooth, but open surface allowing flow through for drainage.
 This may be a simple and cost-effective improvement for an outside wash/pack area currently on bare ground or gravel.
-Decking is not ideal if product is moved with rolling carts, dollies or pallet jacks.
+Decking is not ideal if the product is moved with rolling carts, dollies or pallet jacks.
 Bare wood should be avoided as decking.
 Consider composite decking materials or plan to seal the wood with stain or paint.
+Be sure to think through drainage beneath the deck to minimize stagnant water or vegetable debris.

-Bare Concrete – A concrete slab provides a durable, continuous, smooth surface good for moving heavy bins, equipment, or fork trucks.
+A concrete slab provides a durable, continuous, smooth surface good for moving heavy bins, equipment, or fork trucks.
 It can be smooth yet not slippery, not overly porous for cleanability, can be pitched for drainage, can be installed indoors.
 On the other hand, when unsealed, concrete can absorb moisture, is prone to staining, can be expensive, and once poured it is not easy to modify.
+Cost of bare concrete is $3-5 / sqft.

 Concrete Finishing– The finishing of a concrete slab can include several steps that may improve the surface5.
 “Screeding” is drawing a straight-edge over the top of the floor while the concrete is just poured to either level it or to achieve the intended pitch (e.g. to drains).
 “Floating” with trowels smooths the top surface and reduces porosity.
 You can stop here if you’ve reached your desired surface finish or continue troweling as the concrete finishes setting to get a smoother finish.
 After floating, you could choose to “brush” the floor which can be done to improve traction instead of troweling.
 “Polishing” is another finishing option but may not be a good choice for a wash and pack area due to the slippery nature of this surface finish.